SiddharthShyniben/gen-blog/blog-posts/debug-nodejs-with-inspector-4.md

 - Tutorial
 - Beginner Developers
 slug: debug-nodejs
-cta: Did you know you can debug node.js apps without any external tools, just with the node CLI?
+cta: Did you know you cadfsfn debug node.js apps without any external tools, just with the node CLI?
 Yes!
 cover: img/debugging.png
-date: 2022-04-25
+date: 2022-01-25
 ---

 It's about time we stop using `console.log` to debug things.
 While [`console.*` are really powerfull tools](https://blog.siddu.tech/7-console-log-alternatives), it's a pain to maintain.